DataDog/documentation/content/logs/aws.md

 Your lambda function is now ready to send logs to your Datadog platform.
 Setup the relevant triggers for each AWS service you want to monitor.

 **The Lambda function you just created must be in the same region as the S3 bucket you are using as a trigger.
-If you have logs across multiple regions you must create additional Lambda funcions**
+If you have logs across multiple regions you must create additional Lambda funcions.**

 ### Automatically set up triggers
 If you are storing logs in many S3 buckets, Datadog can automatically manage triggers for you.

 1. Add the required permissions to your Datadog role in the [IAM Console](https://console.aws.amazon.com/iam/home#/roles).
 You may already have some of these permissions from our other AWS integrations.
-Information on how these permissions are used can be found in the [permissions](#permissions) section below
+Information on how these permissions are used can be found in the [permissions](#permissions) section below:

 {{< highlight json>}}
 "elasticloadbalancing:DescribeLoadBalancers",